Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling: Introduction

 However, MC-PDFT's efficiency remains fundamentally constrained by its underlying CASSCF calculation.
 The exponential scaling of CASSCF with active space size renders calculations for large chemical systems computationally prohibitive, even with state-of-the-art hardware and advanced approximation schemes \cite{levine2020}.

 The emergence of quantum computing presents a potential solution to these exponential scaling challenges \cite{kandala2017,googleaiquantumandcollaborators2020}.
-Quantum algorithms naturally exploit superposition and entanglement to represent complex many-body wavefunctions, offering theoretical advantages for strongly correlated electronic systems \cite{tazhigulov2022}.
-Current noisy intermediate-scale quantum (NISQ) devices have spurred the development of hybrid quantum-classical algorithms \cite{preskill2018}, most notably the variational quantum eigensolver (VQE) \cite{peruzzo2014} and its variants.
-These include ADAPT-VQE \cite{grimsley2019,tang2021}, which dynamically constructs quantum circuits through iterative operator selection; Cluster-VQE \cite{zhang2022d}, which reduces qubit requirements via system decomposition; and DMET-ESVQE \cite{li2022}, which achieves the combined advantages of both circuit optimization and qubit reduction through a distinct embedding-based approach.
+Quantum algorithms naturally exploit superposition and entanglement to encode complex many-body wavefunctions, offering theoretical advantages for strongly correlated electronic systems \cite{tazhigulov2022}.
+Meanwhile, current noisy intermediate-scale quantum (NISQ) devices have motivated the development of hybrid quantum-classical algorithms \cite{preskill2018}, most notably the variational quantum eigensolver (VQE) \cite{peruzzo2014} and its variants.
+These include ADAPT-VQE \cite{grimsley2019,tang2021}, which dynamically constructs quantum circuits through iterative operator selection; Cluster-VQE \cite{zhang2022d}, which reduces qubit requirements via system decomposition; DMET-ESVQE \cite{li2022}, which achieves the combined advantages of both circuit optimization and qubit reduction through a distinct embedding-based approach; and also ansatz design to maintain physical symmetries including quantum-number-preserving \cite{anselmetti2021}.
+Alternative frameworks such as quantum algorithms for density functional theory (DFT) have also been proposed \cite{senjean2023}.

+For large systems, spatial decomposition approaches offer a practical solution by partitioning the system into fragments amenable to quantum hardware.
+Recent methods combine fragment molecular orbital techniques with quantum embedding \cite{hardikar2024} and utilize localized active space strategies to reduce quantum resource requirements through systematic treatment of inter-fragment correlations \cite{otten2022,mitra2024}.

 Despite these advances, extending VQE-based methods to multiconfigurational systems remains problematic \cite{sugisaki2022a}.
-Existing approaches such as UCCGSD, and k-UpCCGSD struggle with the simultaneous treatment of static and dynamic correlation \cite{lee2019}, often requiring prohibitively deep quantum circuits that exceed current NISQ capabilities.
-Moreover, the inherent noise in NISQ devices raises fundamental questions about computational reliability \cite{dasgupta2024,lolur2023} for quantitative biological applications, necessitating error analysis in specific calculation.
+Existing approaches such as UCCGSD, and k-UpCCGSD struggle with the simultaneous treatment of static and dynamic correlation \cite{wecker2015,lee2019}, often requiring prohibitively deep quantum circuits that exceed current NISQ capabilities.
+Moreover, the qubit counts on near-term devices typically limit such ansatz to compact active spaces, and dynamic correlation contributions from orbitals outside the active space remain missing.
+Besides, the inherent noise in NISQ devices raises fundamental questions about computational reliability \cite{dasgupta2024,lolur2023} for practical applications, necessitating error analysis in specific calculation.
 Therefore, the fundamental challenge lies in designing quantum algorithms that can efficiently capture multiconfigurational character while remaining compatible with near-term quantum hardware constraints.